Satisfactory Academic Progress

 University of Baltimore is required by federal law to establish specific standards for measuring Satisfactory Academic Progress (SAP) for all students regardless of whether or not financial aid is received.
 Students must also meet the requirements of the financial aid SAP policy below to be eligible to receive federal, state and institutional financial aid.
 Scholarships and other awards may also require students to meet this standard.

 SAP policies are similar, but not identical, to the University's Academic Standing policies.
 Students should review both sets of policies and ask for clarification as needed.
-Questions about federal student aid SAP policies should be directed to the Office of Financial Aid; questions about the university's Academic Standing policies should be directed to the Office of Records and Registration.
+Questions about financial aid SAP policies should be directed to the Office of Financial Aid.
+Questions about the university's Academic Standing policies should be directed to the Office of Records and Registration.

 Overview of SAP Standards